Updated on December 11, 2022 by Sarina Tariq

 Determining Stitch density in Machine embroidery – In machine embroidery fabric weight is very important when choosing the design and the sewing thread – the stitch density is primarily dependent on the fabric weight.
 Very fine lightweight fabrics will not take high intensity stitching – they will pucker and even tear.

 Stitching according to fabric weight

-Usually a sharp needle can sew most fabrics (of different weights) you will need to change the needle numbers – 60/8 or 70/10 needle is usually suitable for thin lightweight fabrics to avoid it getting snagged or getting holes but you will need to use a 110/16 or a 120/20 needle or upwards for a heavy weight fabric.
+Usually, a sharp needle can sew most fabrics (of different weights).
+You will need to change the needle numbers – a 60/8 or 70/10 needle is usually suitable for thin, lightweight fabrics to avoid it getting snagged or getting holes, but you will need to use a 110/16 or a 120/20 needle or upwards for a heavy-weight fabric.

 The best needle for sewing medium weight fabrics are 70/10 and 80/12 and 90/14.